Prep

 Beat 5 of the demo is the live proof of this thesis.
 Mention “Agentic Systems Engineering” or “continuous alignment” and the interviewer will know you did the homework.

 LinkedIn: “At Flow we focus on spending as much time as we can, every week, with customers.”
-The Rivian rollout was FDEs embedded directly with teams, migrating data, adapting workflows, training engineers across disciplines.
+The Rivian rollout was deployment engineers embedded directly with teams, migrating data, adapting workflows, training engineers across disciplines.
 That's the bar.

 The meta layer (the inception angle)